nipreps/dmriprep/README.rst

 of results.

-The workflow is based on `Nipype <https://nipype.readthedocs.io>`__ and encompasses a large set of tools from other neuroimaging package.
+The workflow is based on `Nipype <https://nipype.readthedocs.io>`__ and encompasses a large set of tools from other neuroimaging packages.
 This pipeline was designed to provide the best software implementation for each state of preprocessing, and will be updated as newer and better neuroimaging software becomes available.